 How do I add a YouTube video to my website?

-Simply paste the URL of your YouTube video into the website editor, within it’s own paragraph, and without making it a clickable link (so it displays as plain text).
+In the traditional editing screens, simply paste the URL of your YouTube video into the website editor, within it’s own paragraph, and without making it a clickable link (so it displays as plain text).

 Your YouTube video URL will look something like this: